What is Myofascial Pain Syndrome?

 What to do if you have Myofascial symptoms?

-If you are suffering from myofascial like symptoms is best to make an appointment with a physician and get a proper diagnosis.
+If you are suffering from myofascial like symptoms is best to schedule online with a physician and get a proper diagnosis.
 Treatment may include physical therapy, stress reduction or medication, but our physicians at IBJI will put together a comprehensive treatment plan to help reduce or eliminate your pain.
 Contact a physician today for best treatment in the Chicagoland area.

 *This content is for information only and is not intended to replace the diagnosis, treatment, or medical advice from your treating healthcare professionals.
 The content does not provide medical advice, does not constitute the practice of medicine or other healthcare professional services, and does not create a doctor-patient relationship.
 You should not rely on this information as a substitute, nor does it replace professional medical advice, diagnosis, or treatment.
 If you have concerns or questions, seek the advice of your healthcare professionals.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
 Do not rely on electronic communications or communicate through this website for immediate, urgent medical needs.
 This website is not designed to facilitate medical emergencies.
 The use of the information is at the reader’s own risk.
 The links are provided for information and convenience only.
 We cannot accept responsibility for the sites linked or the information found here.
 A link does not imply an endorsement of a site.